mouldybread/DisplayLauncher/README.md

 > ❌ **DO NOT** port forward 9091 to the internet
 > ❌ **DO NOT** use on untrusted networks (public WiFi, etc.)
 > ❌ **DO NOT** assume any built-in security exists
+> ⚠️ **NEW:** This app can install/uninstall APKs remotely - use only on trusted networks!

 ## Overview